strveJs/strve/README.md

 </p>
 <br/>

-# Strve
+# Strve.js

-> A JS library that can convert strings into view.
+A JS library that can convert strings into view.

+- ⚡️ Blazing Fast Virtual DOM.
+- 📦 Only 8KB before compression.
+- 🗂 Easy to flexibly disassemble and assemble different code blocks.

+## Introduce

+Strve.js is a JS library that can convert strings into views.
+The string here refers to the template string, so you only need to develop the view in JavaScript.
+Strve.js is not only easy to use, but also easy to flexibly disassemble and assemble different code blocks.
 ## Usage

 ### CDN